Modernizr/grunt-modernizr/README.md

 	// Set to false to disable.
 	"parseFiles" : true,

-	// When parseFiles = true, this task will crawl all *.js, *.css files.
+	// When parseFiles = true, this task will crawl all *.js, *.css, *.scss files.
 	// You can override this by defining a "files" array below.
 	// files : [],